kwaledesign/Coding-Standards/css.md

     want.
 Also effective is to use a Sass mixin to define `font-size` in `rems` with a fall-back to `px's` for browsers lacking support.
-  * Use unit-less 'line-height' because it does not inherit a percentage value of its parent element - it's based on a mulitiplier of the 'font-size'.
+  * Use unit-less 'line-height' because it does not inherit a percentage value of its parent element - it's based on a multiplier of the 'font-size'.
   * For all other measures try to use 'em''s, to best create a responsive system that scales to it's screen size.
   * Avoid absolute measurements.
 For example, by using `.dropdown-nav li:hover